UBC-LFS/soilweb/README.md

 - [Vancouver Soil Map](Vancouver-Soil-Map) (https://vancouversoils.ca/)

+> You might have some CSS and Javascript issues because of deactivated plugins

-## How to fix a website
+## A. How to fix a website with CSS issues

 When a website is broken for some reason such as jQuery and PHP updates, please use Global CSS code.

 #### If a Custom CSS editor is activated

 1. Activate a **Custom CSS** (Global CSS) under **Plugins** first
-2. Copy and paste the CSS code into the editor.
+2. Copy and paste the CSS code into the global editor.

 #### If a Custom CSS editor it not activated for some reason